-Jamie Cotter is a full-service litigator who represents public, private, and corporate clients with all of their litigation needs.
+Jamie Cotter is a full-service litigator and the co-leader of the Litigation and Dispute Resolution Practice Group who represents public, private, and corporate clients with all of their litigation needs.

 Jamie helps corporate clients with a wide variety of complex commercial and business litigation issues, including class action and multi-jurisdictional disputes.
 Jamie has significant experience in defending creditors from individual and class action claims brought under the Fair Debt Collection Practices Act (FDCPA), Telephone Consumer Protection Act (TCPA), Fair Credit Reporting Act (FCRA), various state consumer protection statutes, and common law fraud.
 Jamie acts as regional and national counsel for several debt collection agencies and maintains a multi-jurisdictional creditor’s rights practice.